install#

 • packages — exact package identities and integrities.

-• roots — local manifest roots and installed registry-agent roots.
+• roots — local manifest roots and installed registry package roots.

 • integrity — a cryptographic checksum of the artifact used to verify content.